Link Search Menu Expand Document

 • The name of the End Entity profile you wish to configure

-• If an un-trusted TLS certificate is used to protect the RA Web Services site, you will also need to download the JKS for the CA that issued this certificate
+• If an un-trusted TLS certificate is used to protect the RA Web Services URL, you will also need to download the JKS for the CA that issued this certificate - this will be the Trust KeyStore

 Set Credentials